-The Forensic Anthropology Society of Europe aims to bring together anthropologists, forensic pathologists, odontologists, geneticists and other experts in the fields of forensic medicine and forensic science in the scientific and academic promotion and development of the discipline of forensic anthropology across Europe.
+The Forensic Anthropology Society of Europe (FASE) brings together anthropologists, forensic pathologists, odontologists, geneticists and other experts in the fields of forensic medicine and forensic science, in order to promote scientific and academic development of the discipline of forensic anthropology.

 Forensic anthropology was firstly defined as the application of the science of physical anthropology (now biological anthropology) to the legal process.
 Nowadays, it encompasses many research fields (such as trauma analysis, archaeology, isotope analysis, crime scene documentation) to identify human remains and assist in the investigation of crime.
 Forensic anthropology is a fast-growing discipline, partially due to the increasing number of single forensic cases, mass disasters and war-related crimes that require expertise in the retrieval, recovery, identification and medico-legal study of badly decomposed, burnt and skeletonized human remains.

 Due to differences between jurisdictions, the training and responsibilities of forensic anthropologists may differ.
 Some examples of issues that forensic anthropologists may deal with are:

 - The diagnosis of species of origin of skeletal remains (human or non-human).

 - Estimation of post-mortem interval of human remains.